UniBasement/UniBasement/README.md

 ## Authors

-This project is brought to you by the Evan Hughes FanClub.
+This project is brought to you by the Evan Hughes FanClub™.
 Our team consists of:

 ### Frontend